airborne-commando/OPSEC-OSINT-Tools/README.md

 **DISCLAIMER: OnlineSearches powered by Intelius® offers a free people search directory that includes basic information, such as name, address, and partial phone numbers.
 In performing a search, you may ultimately be directed to Intelius.com where additional information is offered for a fee.**

+### Breached Data:

+[Have I Been Pwned](https://haveibeenpwned.com/): Check if an email has been compromised in a data breach.

 ### Instagram

 - [picuki, an anon Instagram browser that works if you know a username](https://www.picuki.com/)